 Leadership must become more experienced and transparent, fostering genuine trust and inclusivity.
 Communication should be honest and realistic.
 The company should build a stable strategy, improve compensation, and genuinely embrace diversity.

-Was Mitarbeitende noch über Kollegenzusammenhalt sagen?
+Was Mitarbeitende noch über Interessante Aufgaben sagen?

 Am schlechtesten bewertet: Vorgesetztenverhalten